-An example of this kind of service is the Catalog microservice from the eShopOnContainers sample application.
+An example of this kind of service is the Catalog microservice from the eShopOnContainers sample application which is a very simple data-driven Catalog.
 This type of service implements all its functionality within a single ASP.NET Core Web API project, including classes for its data model, and any required business logic and data access code.
-In addition to that, you could have its related data and database running in a SQL Server container as shown in the design diagram in figure X-X.
+In addition to that, you could have its related data and database running in a SQL Server container as shown in the design diagram in the next figure X-X.